The Bus Coalition's 2020 Funding Requests

 FY21 Request: TBC supports a plus-up of $485 million in additional investments for the Bus and Bus Facility competitive grant program (5339b).
 The request is consistent with the amount the House included in the FY20 THUD Appropriations bill and is needed to address the significant aging and shrinking national bus fleet.

-Infrastructure Package: TBC supports an infrastructure package investment of $7.42 billion in the Bus and Bus Facility program.
-According to NTD data, there were 15,459 large revenue-buses operating past useful life in 2017.
-At an average cost of $600,000 per bus and factoring in a 20% local match, it would take $7.42 billion in federal resources to simply address the backlog in bus replacement.
-This funding level would create approximately 260,000 jobs and procure approximately 15,500 domestically manufactured buses.
+Infrastructure Package: TBC supports an infrastructure package investment of $7.14 billion in the Bus and Bus Facility program over five years.
+According to 2018 NTD data, there were 14,874 large revenue-buses operating past useful life.
+At an average cost of $600,000 per bus and factoring in a 20% local match, it would take $7.14 billion in federal resources to simply address the backlog in bus replacement.
+This funding level would create approximately 260,000 jobs and procure approximately 15,000 domestically manufactured buses.

 Getting a competitive grant funding program back in the Sec.
 5339 Bus & Bus Facilities program was step one.
 Now, we have to ensure the Federal Transportation Administration awards the funds as stated under the new law passed by Congress.
 Read the latest on our efforts regarding this issue by clicking on the blue link above.

 MAP-21 was disastrous for many bus systems throughout the United States.
 In 2012 under MAP-21, US Congress transitioned over half of the available funds bus systems relied on to keep their systems up-to-date, operational, and safe to other transit programs.
 The Bus Coalition, along with other advocates, worked hard to revert what was done in 2012 and reestablish a competitive grant program within the Bus & Bus Facilities Account 5339.
 Lean more about our recent actions that helped grow the 5339 account in the new 5-year FAST Act signed into law on December 4th, 2015, by clicking the link above.